tldr-pages/tldr/pages/linux/scontrol.md

 `scontrol show job {{job_id}}`

-- Suspend a comma-separated list of running job:
+- Suspend a comma-separated list of running jobs:

 `scontrol suspend {{job_id}}`

-- Resume a suspended job:
+- Resume a comma-separated list of suspended jobs:

 `scontrol resume {{job_id}}`

-- Hold a queued job (gives it least priority):
+- Hold a comma-separated list of queued jobs (Use `release` command to permit the jobs to be scheduled):

 `scontrol hold {{job_id}}`

-- Release a held job:
+- Release a comma-separated list of suspended job:

 `scontrol release {{job_id}}`